-Neck movements, tiredness, stress, and heat can trigger Lhermitte’s sign.
-Patients often describe Lhermitte's like an electric shock of pain that runs from the head down to the back, and through the arms and legs.
-It often happens when they bend their head down and touch their chin to their chest.
+Neck movements, fatigue, stress, and heat can trigger Lhermitte’s sign.
+Patients often describe Lhermitte's sign as an electric shock of pain that runs from the head down to the back, and through the arms and legs.
+It happens when they bend their head down and touch their chin to their chest.

 Cisplatin or docetaxel neurotoxicity has been tied to Lhermitte's sign.

-No active intervention is required by healthcare providers beyond an explanation and reassurance; the syndrome usually resolves spontaneously over a period of months to a year.
+No active intervention is required by healthcare providers beyond education and reassurance; the syndrome usually resolves spontaneously over a period of months to a year.
+In rare cases, it can be treated with neuropathic pain medication if refractory and recurrent.

 |||The Relationship Between Preoperative Clinical Presentation and Quantitative Magnetic Resonance Imaging Features in Patients With Degenerative Cervical Myelopathy., Nouri A,Tetreault L,Dalzell K,Zamorano JJ,Fehlings MG,, Neurosurgery, 2017 Jan 1 [PubMed PMID: 27607403]|